nbendriem/STAT545-HW-bendriem-nathan/STAT545HW5/Answers_To_HW5.md

 ```

+### Factor Reorder

+Reorder the levels of country.
+Use the forcats package to change the order of the factor levels baes on a principled summary of one of the quantiatve variables.

+The variable I will be working with is the gdp Per capita.
+We will be focusing on the countries with the maximum gdp per capita.
+By using the head() function, we only keep the top 6 countries with the highest gdp per capita.

 ```r
 ContinentReOrder <- fct_reorder(ByeOceania$country, ByeOceania$gdpPercap, max, .desc= TRUE) %>% levels() %>% head()
 ```

+With the reordering done, I will define MaxGDP as a dataframe with only the year, country, and the gdp per capita.
+It eliminates the life Expectancy and the continent factors

 ```r
 MaxGDP <- ByeOceania %>% filter(country %in% ContinentReOrder) %>% select(year, country, gdpPercap)
 ```

+Lets plot Max GDP!

 ```r